 Sources of Funding

-The Inland Revenue has issued a statement of practice making it clear that companies can include the care and conservation of their business archives, and the cost of providing access to them, in their costs before the calculation of corporation tax.
-This has now been reflected in Her Majestys Revenue and Customs Guidance note BIM42501 – Specific deductions: administration: business archives.
-For more information see the HMRC website at http://www.hmrc.gov.uk/manuals/bimmanual/BIM42501.htm
+The Inland Revenue allows for companies to include the care and conservation of their business archives, and the cost of providing access to them, in their costs before the calculation of corporation tax.
+For more information see the HMRC website at:

 Independent grants and charitable trust funding

-Most grants to catalogue, preserve and exploit archive collections are targeted at public sector collections but there is growing collaboration between private and public sector archives which is unlocking some of these grants for private business archives.
-Business archives donated to public sector record offices are of course eligible for grants.
+Most grants to catalogue, preserve and exploit archive collections are targeted at public sector collections.
+Business archives donated to public sector record offices are eligible for grants.
+There is also a growing collaboration between private and public sector archives which is helping to unlock some grants for private business archives.

 BAC Cataloguing Grants for Business Archives

-Since 2010 the Business Archives Council has provided annual funding for the cataloguing of business archives held in the public or private sector, with a further grant later established and aimed at a specific business sector.
-For more information visit http://www.businessarchivescouncil.org.uk/activitiesobjectives/catgrant/
+Since 2010, the Business Archives Council has provided annual funding for the cataloguing of business archives held in the public or private sector.
+For more information visit:

 Arts and Humanities Research Council